PowerShellEmpire/PowerTools/PowerView/README.md

     Get-NetUser                     -   returns all user objects, or the user specified (wildcard specifiable) Get-NetUserSPNs                 -   gets all user ServicePrincipalNames
-    Get-NetOUs                      -   gets data for domain organization units Invoke-NetUserAdd               -   adds a local or domain user Get-NetGroups                   -   gets a list of all current groups in the domain Get-NetGroup                    -   gets data for each user in a specified domain group
+    Get-NetOUs                      -   gets data for domain organization units Get-NetGUIDOUs                  -   finds domain OUs linked to a specific GUID Invoke-NetUserAdd               -   adds a local or domain user Get-NetGroups                   -   gets a list of all current groups in the domain Get-NetGroup                    -   gets data for each user in a specified domain group